 Nearshore Staff Augmentation

 Nearshore staff augmentation is when team members are located in a different country, but usually within the same general time zone.
 For the U.S. markets, nearshore workers often live in Latin America, which has similar time zone coverage.
-Nearshore staff augmentation helps limit issues with schedules, while also providing a larger talent pool and typically more affordable rates than in-country.
+Nearshore staff augmentation helps limit issues with schedules, while also providing a larger talent pool with typically reduced labor costs than in-country.
 In addition, many nearshore workers will share language and cultural understandings.
 In the case of Latin America, English skills are strong and cultural knowledge of the U.S. is commonplace.
-A good example of nearshore staff augmentation is Tecla’s talent marketplace, which offers South American staffing services for U.S. markets.
+A good example of nearshore staff augmentation is TECLA’s talent marketplace, which offers South American staffing services for U.S. markets.

 Offshore Staff Augmentation

 Offshore staff augmentation is a general term for any team member located in a different country than the in-house team.
 Generally, the terms offshore, overseas and foreign staff augmentation are used interchangeably.
 Offshore staff augmentation shares some benefits of nearshore staff augmentation, except for it may present issues with time zones and diverse cultural understandings.

 Another common working model is called outsourcing, or managed services.
 This model is distinct from staff augmentation in many ways.
 In general, outsourcing is a hand-off solution where companies contract another firm or team to take control of a project.
 Often, this means the outsourced team is completely responsible for the results and manages the project on their own.

 Here are a few pros and cons to keep in mind about the outsourcing model:

-Since you don’t have to worry about managing, and you often have a defined timeframe and budget, you’ll be able reduce overhead costs.
+Since you don’t have to worry about managing, and you often have a defined timeframe and budget, you’ll be able to save money.
 This is especially helpful if your core business line has nothing to do with the project you need.
 For example, perhaps you need a redesign of your website, but your company doesn’t have an IT or design department.